paylike/plugin-woocommerce/README.md

  * Add test/live keys
  * Set payment mode (test/live)
  * Change the capture type (Instant/Manual by changing the order status)

+ ## How to

+ 1. Capture
+ * In Instant mode, the orders are captured automatically
+ * In delayed mode you can capture an order by moving the order to the completed status.
+ 2. Refund
+   * To refund an order you can use the refund action in woocommerce, type the amount and use the refund via paylike button.
+ 3. Void
+   * To void an order you can use the refund action in woocommerce, type the amount and use the refund via paylike button.
+You can only do this if the order is not captured, if you have captured already use the refund.